kian-fotovat/simple-playify/README.md

 * **FFmpeg not found**: Ensure it's installed & in your system's PATH.
 * **Spotify errors**: Verify your API credentials in the `.env` file.
 * **Bot offline/unresponsive**: Check your `DISCORD_TOKEN` and bot permissions in the Developer Portal.
+* **Direct link issues**: Ensure the URL points directly to an audio file and is publicly accessible.

 <a id="privacy--data"></a>